 Where can I get a Waiver to sign?

-Here it is – the 2015 Cleveland Velodrome Waiver.
+Here it is – the (2017.01.01) 2017 Waiver for Fast Track Cycling (dba Cleveland Velodrome).
 Please note that waivers for riders under age 18 need to be signed by their parent or guardian.

 What if it is raining?